-Water is important in Islam.1 In order to perform salah or to circumambulate a holy site, a Muslim must be in a state of purity.2 Most of the time time a ritual cleansing called wudu is required.3 For convenience, Islamic holy sites, like Nizam al-Din's chilla-khana have ablution tanks on site for use by those that intend to worship.
+Water is important in Islam.1 In order to perform salah, hold a Qur'an, or circumambulate a holy site, a Muslim must be in a state of purity.2 Most of the time, a ritual cleansing called wudu is required before an act of worship.3 For convenience, Islamic holy sites, like Nizam al-Din's chilla-khana have ablution tanks on site for use by those that intend to worship.

 Some mosques, such as the Jama Masjid in Delhi, were designed with a central ablution tank that is sometimes called a fawwara.4

 1. Sameh Strauch, comp., Sameh Strauch, trans., Fiqh Course: Tahaarah, Salaah, and Janaa'iz (Riyadh: International Islamic Publishing House, 2003), 21-42.

 2. ibid, 47-48.